kochkinael/CS909/README.txt

          fSelectFunc - function from package fSelect for evaluation importance of features nFolds - integer -  for nFolds cross-validation nTopics - integer - number of topics
 Output is the same as in  evalClassifier.
+Should be called for each binary class.

-5 Classification of testing data with best performing features and classifier
+5 Classification of testing data with best performing features and classifier classifySVM (train_corpus,train_class,test_corpus,test_class,fSelectFunc,nFeats)

+Input - train_corpus
+        train_class
+        test_corpus
+        test_class
+        fSelectFunc
+        nFeats - number of features chosen as a result of tests on training data from previous step As classifier SVM was chosen.

+Output - Accuracy,Precision,Recall,F1 Measure,Confusion Matrix, Best performing features,
+         SVM(trained classifier), Full feature list and ranking(for clustering).
+Should be called for each binary class

 6 Clustering
 a) K-means